italiangrid/storm/documentation/sysadmin-guide/1.11.1/index.md

 	yum install openldap openldap-servers

 OpenLDAP installs several files in /etc and other places.
-The *slapd* daemon’s configuration file is slapd.conf and can be found in /etc/openldap.
+The *slapd* daemon's configuration file is slapd.conf and can be found in /etc/openldap.
 First of all make sure service is not running.
 On SL5:

 	service ldap stop